ABOUT KATE BERNAL

 I wanted to get a very high score on the IELTS test, the English exam required to apply for Canadian immigration.

-I did research on the best IELTS preparation courses and purchased the best one in the market.
+I researched the best IELTS preparation courses and purchased the best one on the market.
 I learned that even native English speakers could get low scores, so I researched the best language exchange partner websites.

 I found a few sites and created a plan to practice English with a language exchange partner for almost 40 hours a week.
 I’d correct his Spanish mistakes and he’d correct my English mistakes.
 I became friends with one of them, and he’s still my friend.